AnandhuArjunan/NoteBook/README.md

 # NoteBook
-It can store and organize simple notes
+It is simple note taking application with ability to categorize your notes by creating a Notebooks.

 gradle run

 gradle distZip

+Tech
+Java 17
+OpenJFX
+SQLite Database
+JDBC
+afterburnerFX [DI Framework]
+gradle